AKwoKWH/WhatsAPI/README.md

 9. Every time a new message (with a resulting hash not included in the readed hashes json) is identified in the HTML, a new json will be created in the corresponding directory containning the sender, the timestamp and the content of said message.
 Also, every time a new json is created in the directory for messages to send, it will be read by main.py, sent to the stated receipent and deleted the file.
 10. External applications can read new messages' jsons to effectively receive the messages and create new jsons to send them.

+### Getting the HTML and scrapping the data

+When I began this project, I found it hard first to get the same HTML as with the browser, it was possible, but it would have involved a lot of work looking at the headers, cookies and requests sent and received by the browser, also a way to keep my connection alive instead of several HTTP requests a minute (something that probably would end with my API banned), etc. Because of that, I decided to leave that work to the browser.
+Instead, I developed a Chrome extension to simply extract the HTML every time it changed and from there, scrap it all.

+To do that, I had to invest several hours looking at WhatsApp's web app's HTML, finding how the contact list is structured, where do the messages appear, how can I make the bot recognize a message.
+And that was a challenge because WhatsApp changes the classe names by seemingly random strings every now and then, so I couldn't simply do soup('div', 'message') and voilà, but fortunately, it had a weakness there I found while trying to make the program find messages by walking the DOM in a specific way.
+Messages have a special attribute named "data-pre-plain-text" that contains the time the message was sent, who sent it and the content of the div with that attribute is the message content itself, everything I needed.

+### Detecting old messages

+To avoid detecting of old messages, I decided to (provisionally) generate a hash calculated from the message's content, time and sender, and store the resulting hash to check that list everytime a message is detected, and if it's not there, create the json file of that message.
+In the future, I plan to make this work with a database and store the whole message.

+### Sending messages

+This was the trickiest part, because I had to simulate a human sending a message as close as possible.
+What I did was using jQuery to get the element corresponding to the contact search input and focus in it.
+Once there, it was a matter of writting the desired contact, tab once to select that contact in the contact list, tab two more times to focus on the message input (that is actuallty not an input), writting the message and pressing enter to send.

 ## Install and setup

 ### Prerequisites